 Mobile residential IP method is very similar to the residential ADSL connection method outlined above.
 It will also give you access to a pool of thousands of residential IPs.
 However, it is more practical, more consistent with implementation and usually cheaper.

 The first thing you should do is to get an Android phone with a fast mobile internet connection.
 Thereafter, you connect it to a PC using tethering or a back-connect proxy installed on your Android phone.
-Unlike in the case of ADSL connection, you will get a new IP address every time you restart your mobile connection.
-It is not guaranteed to work with all mobile internet providers across the world but usually it is the case according to both our own testing and Multilogin user reports.
+Unlike in the case of an ADSL connection, you will get a new IP address every time you restart your mobile connection.
+It is not guaranteed to work with all mobile internet providers across the world but usually, it is the case according to both our own testing and Multilogin user reports.
 On most Android phones restarting the connection should be enough to get a new IP.
 If it didn’t work, try turning Airplane mode off and then back on.

 There are two ways you can access this connection remotely.
 First, same as with ADSL connection, you need to install Multilogin and the mobile connection on a separate PC and then access it through TeamViewer.
 Second, you can turn your mobile connection into a back-connect proxy, which you can use to remotely access the residential IP addresses of your mobile phone.
 The main benefit of this method is that it completely eliminates a computer in the middle.
 In this section, we will show you how to set up everything in the right way.

-However, first we need to discuss how to control the IP releases remotely.
+However, first, we need to discuss how to control the IP releases remotely.

 Controlling IP releases remotely

-If you plan to access the mobile connection remotely, you should learn how to control the IP releases without having a direct access to the phone.
+If you plan to access the mobile connection remotely, you should learn how to control the IP releases without having direct access to the phone.
 Below we explain how you can “tell” your phone to get a new IP address by simply opening a link in a browser.